 Conclusion

 Employees are employers' most valuable asset.
 While showing appreciation should be a year-round practice, Employee Appreciation Day is a special time to focus on your staff members and go the extra mile.
-Not only does receiving praise increase morale, improve satisfaction, and reduce turnover, but it also makes your employees happy—which is the most important result of all.
+Not only does receiving praise increase employee morale, improve satisfaction, and reduce turnover, but it also makes your staff happy—which is the most important result of all.

 6. https://www.gallup.com/workplace/236441/employee-recognition-low-cost-high-impact.aspx